EmmanuelAnalyst/EmmanuelAnalyst/README.md

-- 👋 Hi, I’m @EmmanuelAnalyst
+- 👋 Hi, I’m @EmmanuelTheAnalyst
-- 👀 I’m interested in collecting, cleaning and analysing data for businesses.
+- 👀 I’m interested in collecting, cleaning and analysing data for business insights.
-- 🌱 I’m currently learning python,sql, tableau/power bi
 - 💞️ I’m looking to collaborate with other data analyst
 - 📫 How to reach me.
 Emmanuel.jamer.ej@gmail.com